 Rachel headshot.jpeg

-Rachel Shapiro
+Rachel KITAGAWA Shapiro

-Second Violin
+Violin

 Brooklyn-based violinist Rachel Kitagawa Shapiro began playing violin at age four in her hometown of Reading, PA.
 She has since performed in venues such as Carnegie Hall, Wigmore Hall, and across the United States, Canada, Mexico, the United Kingdom, Norway, Germany, the Czech Republic, the United Arab Emirates, India, China, South Korea, and Japan.

-Ms. Shapiro is an adjunct Professor of Violin at Montclair State University and has previously served as Professorial Lecturer at the George Washington University, guest Teaching Artist at the Brooklyn High School of the Arts, and on violin and chamber music faculties at summer programs such as the Bennington Chamber Music Conference, Texas Christian University College of Fine Arts Intensive Quartet Workshop, and Kinhaven Music School.
-She has recorded for Naxos and Azica record labels and on a recent album by The National.
+Ms. Shapiro is an adjunct Professor of Violin at Montclair State University and has previously served as Professorial Lecturer at the George Washington University, guest Teaching Artist at the Brooklyn High School of the Arts, and on violin and chamber music faculties at summer programs including the Bennington Chamber Music Conference, Texas Christian University College of Fine Arts Intensive Quartet Workshop, and Kinhaven Music School.
+Her students have gone on to attend the Mannes School of Music and Guildhall School of Music & Drama.

 Ms. Shapiro holds an Artist Diploma from the Juilliard School, a Doctor of Musical Arts from the University of Maryland, a Master of Music from the University of Texas at Austin, and a Bachelor of Music from the Cleveland Institute of Music.
 With a minor in English Literature, Ms. Shapiro is an avid writer and has been published in Strings magazine.